frctl/fractal-docs/docs/guide/core-concepts/view-templates.md

 #### `_target`

-This variable is only set in ~@TODOLINK component preview layouts, and contains a simple data object representation of the item (i.e. component or page) being rendered _within_ the preview layout.
+This variable is only set in [component preview layouts](../components/preview-layouts.html), and contains a simple data object representation of the item (i.e. component or page) being rendered _within_ the preview layout.

 ```handlebars
 {{ _target.title }} <!-- outputs 'Button' -->